Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 I created an [example Trello Zettel note archive](https://trello.com/b/DLr3FVxr) for you to explore.
 All the screen-shots in this article were taken from this board, and some of the screen-shots link back to parts of this board.

 I also created a Trello version of the article you are currently reading: [Using Trello as a Zettel note archive](https://trello.com/b/Mgo52VBw).
+Please note the Trello board represents an older version of this article and so differs slightly from the page you are reading now.

 ## Testing Trello with the Four Criteria